joshpinto6/GodotMage/CONTRIBUTING.md

 # Contirbuting
-To contribute to GodotMage, fork the repository.
+To contribute to GodotMage, first fork the repository.